the-lords-of-the-roombas/laser-tag/report/project3/project3.rst

 For the purpose of the coordinator layer, we extended the RTOS with the ``Service_Receive_Mux`` function which allows a task to wait on multiple services simultaneously.

+Issues
+******

+The available sensors were a great limitation to implementation of successful autonomous robots.
+Most significantly, the sonar which only detects presence of other robots in a single direction makes tracking their movement very impractical and, at best, hardly useful.
+We have alleviated this by using a small playground, so that it is more probable for robots to see each other.

+The wide angle of sonar required it to be tilted up signficantly in order not to confuse playground walls for other robots, which on the other hand reduced visibility of the robots.
+The cardboard mounted on top of the robots did not help much.

+We did not get very suitable material to construct playground walls just high enough.
+The walls use in the demo video are slightly too low to be detected by the close-proximity IR sensors, so the robots often bump into walls and must rely on the poorer 2-dimensional bump sensors rather than 6-dimensional IR sensors for wall avoidance.

+We used parts of the Arduino library, most notably the HardwareSerial library for communication with the iRobot platform.
+The Arduino library initialization routine affects hardware timer configuration, so we called it before the RTOS initialization routine, so that the latter could override the configuration.
+However, the Arduino initialization also globally enables interrupts, but the RTOS initailization - as was initially provided to us - did not explicitly disable them.
+Before this was detected, it caused the RTOS to run all the time with interrupts enabled, causing the most unexpected behaviors and many terrible hours of debugging.

+Moreover, the radio library that was provided to us is completely unsuitable for multi-tasking - it accesses shared hardware registers without disabling interrupts.
+On quick code inspection, it also does not seem that the radio interrupt handling code is quite safe for concurrency with the radio library routines.
+We solved these issues by explicitly disabling interrupts whenever calling a radio library routine.
+However, this is rather suboptimal, because the routines internally waste some time waiting for hardware, during which time no interrupt can be handled.
+The greatest potentail timing issue is side-stepped by not waiting for the ACK response when transmitting packets.

+Conclusion
+**********

+Despite great limitations imposed by the available hardware, we have managed to create a robot that can play our designed game autonomously.
+Translating the theory of the 3-layer architecture into practice was an intriguing and satisfying challenge.
+It contributed to a robot which is highly reponsive to critical situations, but also able of somewhat sophisticated higher-level behavioral patterns.
+Inspired by the desire for coherence and well-structured code, as required by this particular application, we creatively adapted and extended the RTOS.
+We successfully coordinated the inter-system aspects of the project with other teams in the group.
+Unfortunately however, only one other team completed their robot, while two other teams needed assistance in order to be included in the game.
+Nevertheless, through collaboration, we achieved a functional game of fully-autonomous robots.